How to Improve Decision-Making Without Slowing Your Team Down

 Not ten steps.
 Not a full analysis.
 Just enough to test stability.

 They do not replace speed.
-They make speed safer.
+They make speed slightly less reckless, which tends to be appreciated later.

 Most importantly, they operate inside the existing flow of conversation.
-There is no need for new rituals or formal processes.
+There is no need for new rituals, templates, or process diagrams that will be followed once and then quietly ignored.
 The change happens in the questions that are asked and the sequence in which they are asked.

 From Conversation to Structure

 In fast-moving environments, not all decisions happen in meetings.
-Many happen in Slack threads, documents, or quick asynchronous exchanges.
+Many happen in Slack threads, documents, or quick asynchronous exchanges, where the absence of structure is often even more pronounced.

 In those contexts, it helps to make the reasoning slightly more explicit.
 A simple structure is usually enough: